RolandFaure/GenomeTailor/README.md

         -r, --input_reads
                     input reads in fasta/q format

+        -m, --mode  mode: correct or detect
+        -e, --output_errors
+                    output file describing the errors found in the assembly

         -o, --output_assembly
-                    output assembly in gfa format
+                    output assembly in gfa format (required if correct mode)

+        -d, --output_non_duplexed_reads
+                    file to output a file of non-duplexed reads

+        -p, --path-to-tmp-folder
+                    path to a temporary folder where the intermediate files will be stored [./]

+        -b, --minimum-number-of-reads
+                    minimum number of reads to support a breakpoint [5]

+        -t, --threads
+                    number of threads to use for minigraph [1]

         -g, --gaf_file
-                    gaf file.
+                    gaf file if already computed (NO SECONDARY ALIGNMENTS).
 Will be generated with minigraph if not provided

-        -n, --minigraph
-                    path to minigraph
+        --minigraph path to minigraph

-        -m, --minimap2
-                    path to minimap2
+        --minimap2  path to minimap2

-        -r, --racon path to racon
+        --racon     path to racon
+        --path-to-raven
+                    path to raven

         -h, --help  print this help message and exit -v, --version
                     print version information and exit

 ```